mlevesquedion/imshow/README.md

 A command line tool to display images in the terminal.

-The terminal must support RGB ANSI sequences.
+The terminal must support ANSI RGB sequences.

 ## TODO
-* Investigate weird dark vertical line artifacts (low weights?)
+* Handle terminal cell size better (about twice as high as wide)
+* Introduce property-based tests where appropriate (lengths, normalized\_by\_sum)
 * Take alpha channel into account

 ## Trivia